-One of the most imperative areas of interest would be the securing data which has been created, transported, safely stored and processed.
-Hence, we at Softlogic specialize in securing your data from the edge to the core to the cloud.
+One of the most imperative areas of interest would be the securing of data which has been created, transported, safely stored and processed.
+Hence, we at Softlogic specialize in securing your data from the edge to the core to the cloud, with state of the art, innovative enterprise security solutions..
 By means of transactions, knowledge, communications, databases, infrastructure; your organizations information is arguably its most valuable asset with our enterprise security solutions.
 Regardless of legal or regulatory requirements, it is in a business’ best interests to keep its information safe.

 No business today, be it a small local company or a large corporation, should overlook implementing network security measures.
 Not having an adequate plan in place for security data can result in steep consequences for businesses.